-10.1.6 How to apply for permission to install Grid-Tied SSEG
+1.6 How to apply for permission to install Grid-Tied SSEG

-The SSEG-GT-A (Appendix 6, page 27) application form must be completed for all forms of grid-tied embedded electricity generation, including renewable energy and cogeneration.
+The SSEG-GT-A (Appendix 6) application form must be completed for all forms of grid-tied embedded electricity generation, including renewable energy and cogeneration.
 This form deals with applications for approval to install small-scale embedded generation plants.
-(Off-Grid installations must be declared as laid out in Section 6 on page 12).
+(Off-Grid installations must be declared as laid out in Section 6).